Should I change myself or just my point of view?

 • Who has told you that, when faced with an injustice or problem, you have to take it “easier”?
 What did they tell you that for?

-• What (cumulative) effect does it have on you if they disqualify you, ignore you (despite the evidence), or tell you that you are “too much”?
+• What (cumulative) effect does it have on you if your environment disqualifies you, ignores you (despite the evidence), or tells you that you are “too much”?

 To help you see things from another angle, here are some issues you may not have considered: